 The shape and configuration of the antlers is strictly genetic.

 Adult buck antlers start to grow around the last of March or early April, and grow at the rate of about a quarter-inch per day.

 Younger bucks begin growing their antlers a little later, and theirs grow at a slower rate.

-9. Sparring is an activity bucks partake in in order to test one another for dominance, as well as develop the muscles and skills that they will need if they should actually have to fight during the breeding season.
+Sparring is an activity bucks partake in to test one another for dominance, yes.
+But it also serves to develop the muscles and skills they'll need if they should actually have to fight during the breeding season.

 Sparring is also a reaffirmation of the status quo in each fraternal group and prevents actual fights from having to take place, which could cause severe injuries, if not death.

-10. During the rutting season, a buck will lose up to 25 percent of their body weight from the constant seeking and chasing of does.
+During the rutting season, a male deer will lose up to 25 percent of its body weight from the constant seeking and chasing of does during mating season.

-Respect the animal you're after by knowing some facts about them!
+Respect the game animal you're after by knowing some facts about them!

 Information compiled from the book "Whitetail Savvy" by Dr. Leonard Lee Rue III.